wilsonliaows/docs/developing-connectors.md

 - **Use CSV file import/export via a file connector**

-Many apps support CSV import/export.
+Many apps support [CSV import/export](/features/handling-csv-files.md).
 Workato can help to automatically import data from a CSV file into your apps, or write data to CSV files.

 If you're missing a trigger to read data from your apps, you can configure your apps to create a CSV file and upload it to an SFTP server for Workato to read.

 If you're missing an action to write data to your apps, Workato can upload a CSV file into your app's file server for you to mass import at your convenience.

-Read more about working with CSV files [here](/features/handling-csv-files.md).

 - **Connect with the database directly**